• Skip to primary navigation

 Notes

 Use either fresh lemon juice or a high quality brand that you have tried and trust.
-I use Santa Cruz Organic.
+I use Santa Cruz Organic if I am not using fresh lemon juice.
+You will need about 4 small lemons, but measure once juiced to ensure you have the correct ratio.Β

-**If you are using the Lakanto Powdered Monk Fruit Sweetener and not using electrolytes you can skip warming the water before mixing in the sweetener.
-Just mix the powdered sweetener in cold water until it dissolves completely.
-Making the "simple syrup" is more beneficial when using a granulated sweetener or adding electrolytes.
+**If you are using the Lakanto Powdered Monk Fruit Sweetener you can skip warming the water before mixing in the sweetener.
+Just mix the powdered sweetener in cold water until it dissolves completely.Β

 Nutrition